guertinlab/Nascent_RNA_Methods/README.md

 ## Processing reads

-The first processing step is to remove adapter sequence and we simultaneously discard reads that have insert sizes of one base.
+The first processing step is to remove adapter sequence and simultaneously discard reads that have insert sizes of one base.
 The 3´ adapter contains a UMI, which is sequenced prior to the adapter.
 Therefore, the vast majority of adapter/adapter ligation products have read lengths of exactly the length of the UMI.
 The option `-m $((UMI_length+2))` provides a one base buffer and discards reads with a length of the UMI + 1.

-The fraction of reads that result from adapter/adapter ligation products can be a useful metric.
-We calculate this value by first counting the number of lines in the original FASTQ file using `wc -l` and divide that value by 4 using `awk '{print $1/4}'` because FASTQ files contain four lines per sequence entry.
-This same operation is performed on the output file of reads that were too short, in this case 0 or 1 base insert.
-Divide the adapter/adapter ligation product value by the total and round to the hundredth with `$(echo "scale=2 ; $PE1_w_Adapter / $PE1_total" | bc)`.
+The fraction of reads that result from adapter/adapter ligation products is a useful metric to help determine the necessary read depth to achieve a certain aligned read depth.
+FASTQ files contain four lines per sequence entry, so we calculate this value by first counting the number of lines in the original FASTQ file using `wc -l` and divide that value by 4 using `awk '{print $1/4}'`.
+We perform the same operation on the output file of reads that were too short, in this case 0 or 1 base insertions.
+Finally we, divide the adapter/adapter ligation product value by the total and round to the hundredth with `$(echo "scale=2 ; $PE1_w_Adapter / $PE1_total" | bc)`.

 This value varies widely depending upon whether a size selection was performed in the library preparation.
 We recently dropped the size selection step from the protocol in an effort to reduce bias against small RNA inserts (cite Sathyan).
 If no size selection is performed, this value can be quite high; however, a high value does not indicate poor library quality.
 Because sequencing is relatively cheap, we tolerate up to 80% adapter/adapter ligation products.
 One needs to balance to cost of performing another experiment with sequencing uninformative adapter sequences.
 Later on we provide a formula for determining the required sequncing depth to result in a desired number of concordant aligned reads.
 So why this is a useful number, if all other QC metrics point to high quality data, then we recommend further sequencing depth if less than 80% of the reads are adapter/adapter ligation products.

-Each quality control metric can be distilled down to a single number that is printed to the file `${name}_QC_metrics.txt`.
+Each quality control metric is distilled down to a single number that is printed to the file `${name}_QC_metrics.txt`.
 Alongside the value, we include the recommended threshold.
-We will continue to print all metrics to this file and plot the data at the end of the workflow.
+We continue to print all metrics to this file and plot the data at the end of the workflow.

 ```
 cutadapt --cores=$cores -m $((UMI_length+2)) -O 1 -a TGGAATTCTCGGGTGCCAAGG ${name}_PE1.fastq -o ${name}_PE1_noadap.fastq --too-short-output ${name}_PE1_short.fastq > ${name}_PE1_cutadapt.txt